-If you are 70½ or older, you have the option to use your individual retirement account (IRA) assets to create a charitable fund that supports your favorite charities.
-This is accomplished through a qualified charitable distribution (QCD).
-To make the most of these accounts, it's worth digging into the details of how QCDs work, which charities qualify, and the pros and cons of using them.
+If you are 70½ or older, you have the option to use money in your IRA to create a fund that supports charity through qualified charitable distributions (QCDs).
+To make the most of this opportunity, it's worth digging into the details of how QCDs work, which charities qualify, and the pros and cons of using them.

 What is a qualified charitable distribution?

-A qualified charitable distribution is the direct transfer of assets from your IRA, payable to a qualifying charity, that count toward annual
+A qualified charitable distribution is the direct transfer of assets from your IRA to a qualifying charity that counts toward annual

 The

-- If you were born in 1950 or earlier: You must make RMDs at age 72.
+- If you were born in 1950 or earlier, you must start RMDs at age 72.

 Charities that qualify for a QCD

-Charities that qualify for a QCD are IRS-recognized entities known as 501(c)(3) organizations.
-To verify whether a particular charity qualifies for QCD, begin your search with the
+Charities that are eligible for a QCD are IRS-recognized entities known as 501(c)(3) organizations.
+To verify whether a charity qualifies for a QCD, start with the

 Charities that do not qualify for a QCD